 Lastly, a really nice feature they have allows me to select my outbound and inbound flights of an itinerary I like than Google can send me directly to whatever site that itinerary is available on and I can book my flight.

-A lot of the same tools as google, but I have historically found more mistake fares via Kayak than with Google.
+A lot of the same tools as Google, but I have historically found more mistake fares via Kayak than with Google.
 Also, Kayak has an “explore” tool that is interesting: punch in your home airport and it will show you where all you can fly in the world and for how much, at any given time.

 Another good tool is their alerts/watch list.
 I can set up an alert to watch for good deals on airfare between any two cities.
-I can also have that alert watch for a specific time-frame or keep it open.
+I can also have that alert watch for a specific time frame or keep it open.
 Example: If I’m watching the price of airfare between Chicago and San Fransisco, I can limit it to the second week of June or have an alert that will show me any major price drop at any time of year.

-Anyone who lives in the US (especially near a major airport) and enjoys to travel absolutely must have a Twitter account to find amazing deals on airfare.
+Anyone who lives in the US (especially near a major airport) and enjoys traveling absolutely must have a Twitter account to find amazing deals on airfare.
 Like, I’m pretty sure that that’s one of the things Jesus commanded His disciples when He commissioned them and sent them out.
 No really.

 There are numerous Twitter accounts whose sole purposes are for tweeting out really low airfare deals of all classes (Economy, Business, etc).
 Numerous times a day they will post deals between various cities in the US to places all over the world.
 And if I just set my phone to show an alert on my lock screen anytime they tweet a deal, I’ve done minimal work to come across affordable airfare on a regular basis.